aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 6. Save the modified presentation.

-This Java code shows you how to access and work with an existing table:
+This Javascript code shows you how to access and work with an existing table:

 ```javascript
     // Instantiates the Presentation class that represents a PPTX file